deadcyclo/WarpMarkers/README.md

 Overviewer output.
 Alternatively on GNU/Linux don't edit config.yml, make a symlink.
 If you change the name of the file, you must reflect said namechange in the WarpMarkers.js file.
+3. Stop Minecraft
+4. Start Minecraft
-3. Copy all of the files and folders in the `web_assets` folder to the `web_assets` folder your Minecraft Overviewer uses.
+5. Copy all of the files and folders in the `web_assets` folder to the `web_assets` folder your Minecraft Overviewer uses.
-4. Add the following three lines to the `index.html` file in the `web_assets` folder your Minecraft Overviewer uses.
+6. Add the following three lines to the `index.html` file in the `web_assets` folder your Minecraft Overviewer uses.
 Add them directly before the `</head>` tag: